Cross functional teams / Matrix Management / Virtual Teams

 • It can be the only way to stay visible and informed if other communication channels are not effective.

 As a result, meetings persist even when their value is questionable.
 The organization becomes optimized for inclusion rather than effectiveness.
-Unless we fix the underlying corporate culture challenges then meetings reductions are impossible to sustain for long.
+Unless we fix the underlying corporate culture challenges then reductions are impossible to sustain for long.

 In our meetings culture workshops, we help identify these underlying cultural dynamics and help develop alternatives.

-Why not start by improving our meeting facilitation?
+Why not start by improving our facilitation?

-How do we cut the number of meetings
+How do we cut the number?

 Leaders who successfully reduce meetings focus on two mutually reinforcing levers.